Server Agents

-The BPA Processes page lists all Business Process Automation (BPA) processes that are owned by or shared with the currently logged-in user.
+The Agents page lists all the server agents that are owned by or shared with the currently logged-in user.

-You can design BPA processes using the BPA Designer and publish them to the AI Command Center, where they are versioned, managed, executed, and monitored.
+You can design an Agent using the Agent Designer and publish them to the AI Command Center, where they are versioned, managed, executed, and monitored.

-The Control Room workflow engine executes each published BPA process and can be invoked manually, via triggers, or through APIs.
+The Control Room workflow engine executes each published Agent and can be invoked manually, via triggers, or through APIs.

-A BPA process is stored and deployed as a process package (*.nupkg), which contains all assets required for execution.
+An Agent is stored and deployed as a agent package (*.nupkg), which contains all assets required for execution.

 - Workflow definition files (